JuliardiDev/go-ci/README.md

 This project is about CI(Continuous Integration) with go language

 # Dependecies
-Postgres, Redis, Elastic Search and etc
+Using docker postgres, redis and elastic search